 So yes, I do believe it’s true: Everything we do has a price because we borrow everything.
 We cannot spontaneously create our own energy, it must come from somewhere.
 This is true of every day life, every minute, every second.
 Every breath, every heartbeat has a price.
 So why let it stop you from practicing magick?
 If it makes you happy, go for it!

-rawr-dragons-like-smaug asked: I just want to say that I've been living in the broom closet for years now, only coming out to a few close friends and seeing an entire blog dedicated to that struggle has literally brought me to tears.
+rawr-dragons-like-smaug said: I just want to say that I've been living in the broom closet for years now, only coming out to a few close friends and seeing an entire blog dedicated to that struggle has literally brought me to tears.
 Tonight I suffered the incredibly painful experience of having my beliefs written off as "lighting tricks and placebo effects" (aura sight and brew/spell use) and your blog was just what I needed today.
 Thank you so much for being a light in a dark room.

 Aww!
 I’m glad my blog is able to be such an inspiration to you :D I’m sorry you had to deal with having your beliefs mocked.
 Been there!